 Bitcoin “Heat-Waste” Can be Recycled

 Miners are just computers.
 When computers run at 100% capacity, they tend to produce a lot of heat.
 Clever Bitcoin miners are finding ways to put the heat that miners generate to good use.
-Some use it to dry herbs, while others circulate the air and heat their entire homes9.
+Some use it to dry herbs, while others circulate the air and heat their entire homes.
 Instead of paying money for oil or wood to heat your home, you can run a fancy computer that pays you to heat your home.

 Bitcoin is More Efficient than other Global Monetary Networks

 Every country has their own currency, except for the United States.
 The USD is the global reserve currency, and is basically the only globally accepted monetary unit, except for gold.
 Bitcoin on the other hand is global by design.
 Human civilization is marching towards unification on a global scale, and the USD as the global reserve currency is a pre-emptive realization of this trend.
 Bitcoin is on orders of magnitude more efficient than having separate monetary units and networks for each and every country on earth.

 When we consider what materials go into building and maintaining the money of a country, we start to glean a bigger picture.
 In order to have paper money, we need to grow cotton and linen.
 We need to run printing presses to print the physical bills.
 Then we need to ship, and distribute the cash to its location of distribution.
 Banking infrastructure requires us to run computers to support digital versions of our money.